zostaw/raspberrypi_starter/README.md

 fdisk -l
 ```

-SD Card can be found by size.
+SD Card can be identified by size.

 3. Prepare params.sh accordingly (see params.sh.example)